doomlab/MeMoBootR/README.md

 # Version Information

+Version: 0.0.0.3000
+  - Added two way interactions (model 1 - moderation)
+  - No good categorical options yet (i.e., it'll run but not what you want probably yet)
+  - Updated data screening so it can handle categorical CV values across all analyses

 Version: 0.0.0.2000
   - Added diagram ability with `diagram` library (wouldn't mind help here, the diagrams for mediation are only ok)
   - Added ability for categorical X variables in simple mediation